Abuse and Neglect of Older Adults:

 Abuse and neglect in later life can affect a person’s health, happiness and safety.
 Older adults can experience different kinds of harm from people they rely on or trust.

 Abuse of older adults can occur at home, in the community, or in institutional settings.
-It can take many forms including physical, emotional, financial, sexual, social, or spiritual, or withholding the necessities of life.
+It can take many forms including physical, emotional, financial, sexual, social, spiritual, or withholding medications or the necessities of life.

 Although older adults may experience harm from strangers, this is much less common with the exception of financial abuse or fraud.